Most recent update: [July 22nd, 2022]

 How Is the Network Secured

-Currently, Ethereum uses a Proof-of-Work consensus to secure its network, however, there are plans to switch to a Proof-of-Stake consensus mechanism once the Ethereum 2.0 upgrade has been completed.
-With the introduction of the Beacon Chain, it became possible to stake on Ethereum 2.0.
-As a validator, you stake your ETH on Ethereum 2.0 by sending the ETH to a deposit contract and securing the network.
+Currently, Ethereum uses a Proof-of-Stake consensus to secure its network.
+With the introduction of the Beacon Chain, it became possible to stake on Ethereum.
+As a validator, you stake at least 32 ETH on Ethereum by sending the ETH to a deposit contract and securing the network.

 Ethereum Use Cases